Greater Regional Pain Management is dedicated to improving the quality of life of those living with chronic pain.

 Pain doctors often use a wide range of nonsurgical, interventional treatments – along with complementary therapies – as a way of reducing the amount of medication you need to take or to avoid the need for surgery.
 These may include massage, a weight loss regimen, acupuncture, exercise, yoga, meditation, physical therapy, dietary changes, or chiropractic care.

 They may also prescribe pain-killing medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), muscle relaxants, or antidepressants.
-Depending on the severity of your specific condition, they may also recommend epidural steroid injections, nerve blocks, joint injections, radiofrequency ablation, spinal cord stimulation, or neuromodulation
+Depending on the severity of your specific condition, they may also recommend epidural steroid injections, nerve blocks, joint injections, radiofrequency ablation, spinal cord stimulation, or neuromodulation.

 Why would I need to see a Pain Management Specialist?

 If you have persistent pain that lasts over 6 weeks, your primary care doctor may refer you to a pain management specialist for further testing.
 For pain that lasts after the healing process should be over, that is called chronic pain.
-Patients with chronic pain receive personalized treatment plans to reduce pain
+Patients with chronic pain receive personalized treatment plans to reduce pain.

-Gregg Anderson, MSN, CRNA
+Greg Anderson, MSN, CRNA